aaaaaa123456789/gb-debug-information/debuginfo.md

 Valid algorithms are listed in the following table, along with the size expected by each one of them; these algorithms are defined in [the corresponding annex][annexA].
-This version of the specification does not contain any provisions for user-defined algorithms; numeric identifiers not listed in this table MUST NOT be used.
+This version of the specification does not contain any provisions for user-defined algorithms; numeric identifiers not listed in this table MUST NOT be used, with the exception of the [invalid value][def-invalid] as described below.

 |  ID   |Name                      |Size|
 |:-----:|:-------------------------|---:|